 This policy was approved by the State Law Enforcement Council on December 10, 1992.
-Revisions to this policy were introduced to the council on September 13, 2012.
+Revisions to this policy were approved by the council on September 13, 2012.
+2nd revision approved on September 17, 2015.

 ANNUAL COMPLIANCE SURVEYS

 Submission of Annual Compliance Survey